AmitMadaan367/DjangoWithScrapy/README.md

 # DjangoWithScrapy

-## To run this scrapy code run this command.
+##To execute the project run these commands in the project directory.
+##pip install -r requirements.txt

-# python ScrapyCode.py
+## python ScrapyCode.py